GabenRulez/cloudsim_IoT/README.md

 * *PowerDataCenter* now keeps track of renewable energy usage

 # Running examples #
 Some existing examples were changed and now include the usage of renewable energy.
 They can be found in **cloudsim-examples**.

+Datasets from BSRN should be placed in `src/main/resources/org/cloudbus/cloudsim/power`.

+Examples can be run from: `src/main/java/org/cloudbus/cloudsim/examples/power/planetlab/renewable`.

+The existing examples from the `planetlab` package can be easily adapted to the new functionalities by passing a `RenewableEnergySource` object as the last parameter of `PlanetLabRunner` constructor.

 ![Example plot](plot.png)